SharePoint/sp-dev-docs/docs/general-development/building-search-queries-in-sharepoint.md

 - Replace the Query Transformation string with an FQL equivalent, such as  `{?andnot({searchTerms},filter(contentclass:"urn:content-class:SPSPeople*"))}`.

-For more information about result sources and how they work, see to:  [Understanding result sources](http://office.microsoft.com/en-us/support/sharepoint/sharepointsearch/understanding-result-sources-HA102848849.aspx) and [Configure result sources for search in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj683115%28v=office.15%29.aspx).
+For more information about result sources and how they work, see to:  [Understanding result sources](http://office.microsoft.com/en-us/support/sharepoint/sharepointsearch/understanding-result-sources-HA102848849.aspx) and [Configure result sources for search in SharePoint](http://technet.microsoft.com/en-us/library/jj683115%28v=office.15%29.aspx).